LaunchCodeEducation/web-fundamentals/syllabus/README.md

 For each class period, there is *Prep Work* that you must complete **before coming to the next class**.

 During class, we will review the material that you learned during the Prep Work.

+For homework, in addition to the Prep Work for the next day of class, there are also *Assignments* to do.

+### Submitting Assignments

+An assignment is a small project in which you will combine the concepts you have been learning.

+Each assignment is different, but the process for submitting your work is always the same:

+1. Finish the assignment.
+2. `commit` and `push` your work to a repository on your Github profile.
+3. On Vocareum, click on the approriate assignment and then `clone` the repository into your work environment.
+4. Find a TF and demo your project for them.